qishibo/AnotherRedisDesktopManager/README.md

 # serve with hot reload at localhost:9988
 npm start

-# after the last step is completed, open another tab, build up a nw client
+# after the last step is completed, open another tab, build up a desktop client

 # Linux or Mac
 npm run electron